wavefrontHQ/docs/pages/doc/csp_migration.md

     - If your VMware Cloud **Organization Owner** user is unreachable or you don't know the name of your VMware Cloud **Organization Owner** user, contact our Technical Support team for assistance.
 * If you have a [SAML SSO integration](auth_self_service_sso.html), as a VMware Cloud **Organization Owner** user, you must federate your currently integrated enterprise domain with your VMware Cloud organization.
 For details, see the [Setting Up Enterprise Federation with VMware Cloud Services Guide](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-76FAECB3-CFAA-461E-B9C9-2A49C39CD17F.html) in the VMware Cloud services documentation.

-    {% include warning.html content="If you do not federate your currently integrated enterprise domain, after onboarding to VMware Cloud service all users will lose access to the service."%}
+    {% include warning.html content="If you do not federate your currently integrated enterprise domain, after onboarding to VMware Cloud services all users will lose access to the service."%}

 <table style="width: 100%;">
 <tbody>